Is (RED) a 501c3?

 Bono and Bobby Shriver created (RED) to engage the private sector in the fight against AIDS in Africa.
 After they set up DATA (Debt, AIDS, Trade, Africa) together in 2002, it became apparent that while DATA leveraged investment from the public sector to the Global Fund, a need remained for greater private sector funding.
 (RED) was born to generate a sustainable flow of money from the private sector to the Global Fund to help eliminate AIDS in Africa.
 In 2008, DATA merged with ONE.

-What is the Relevence of the Name (RED)?
+What is the relevance of the name (RED)?

-Our Proud Partners include: Apple, Beats by Dr. Dre, Belvedere, Bugaboo, Claro, The Coca-Cola Company, Starbucks, and Telcel.
+Our Proud Partners include: Apple, Bank of America, Starbucks, The Coca-Cola Company, Beats by Dr. Dre, Belvedere, Claro, SAP, Telcel and Live Nation Entertainment.
 Typically (RED) proud partners deliver a minimum of $1 million to the Global Fund annually.
-Our Special Edition Partners include: Bed Bath & Beyond, Bottletop, Fatboy, FEED, Girl Skateboards, HEAD, Mophie, Nanda Home, and Shazam.
+Our Special Edition Partners include: Moleskine, aden + anais, Square, Jonathan Adler, HEAD, Mophie, Girl Skateboards, and Fatboy USA.
 These smaller companies designate a percentage of their profits from (RED) products for the Global Fund.
 While the amounts the special edition partners generate are less than $1 million a year, they are important members of the (RED) family as they help bring (RED)’s message into new and niche audiences.

 Since (RED) products are purchased through our corporate partners, (RED) products are not tax deductible.

 How does (RED) finance all of the big marketing campaigns behind (RED) products?